ReGIS-org/regis-stack/README.md

 in the simcity-webservice/simulations/ directory.
 Check the documentation for more information on adding simulations to the system.

+### Usage

-Then, run a test infrastructure with
+Run a test infrastructure with
 ```
 docker-compose -f docker-compose-demo.yml up --build
 ```
-The sim-city frontend is now available on http://localhost:8008/.
+The regis frontend is now available on http://localhost:8008/.
 Commonsense is running on localhost:3003.

 The sim-city-webservice is now available on localhost/explore/ There is a CouchDB database running for tasks jobs on on localhost/couchdb/